kodyconrad/mbed-ese102/README.md

    - Press `Ctrl + ,` (Windows/Linux) or `⌘ + ,` (macOS) to open the Command Palette.
    - Type "Preferences: Open User Settings (JSON)" and select it from the dropdown.
 This will open your `settings.json` file.

-### 2. Add or Modify Settings
+#### 2. Add or Modify Settings

-In your `settings.json`, you can add or modify the following configurations:
+In your `.vscode/settings.json`, you can add, remove, modify to your hearts content.Below are settings that I found to be helpful for these Mbed OS CE CMake projects.

 ```json
 {